Hardness Testing Methods: Measure Material Strength

 Vickers Hardness Test

 In contrast to the previous methods, the Vickers hardness test uses a square-based pyramidal diamond as an indenter.
 The indentation left on the material’s surface resembles a pyramid with a square base.
-The diagonals of the square impression are measured to calculate the Vickers hardness value.
-This method is particularly useful for assessing small parts, thin sections, or coatings due to its ability to provide precise and reliable hardness values.
-It is widely used across various industries for its accuracy and adaptability to different material types.
+The diagonals of the square impression are measured to calculate the Vickers hardness number or value.
+This method is particularly useful for micro hardness testing to assess small parts, thin sections, or coatings due to its ability to provide precise and reliable hardness values.
+It Vickers method is widely used across various industries for its accuracy and adaptability to different types of materials can be performed under loads ranging from 1 gf to 100 kgf.
+This load range versatility allows it to be used for macro hardness testing too.

 Knoop Hardness Test